How to Get Help for an Alcoholic.

 To avoid adverse reactions to emotions and stress, make sure you offer yourself the care you need.
 It’s easy to place all the focus on what the alcoholic needs, or how they are hurting others.
 Try not to overthink everything or control every situation.
 Make sure to get enough sleep, eat healthy meals, and stay active.
 Stay connected with caring friends and regularly enjoy your favorite hobbies.
 If you aren’t taking care of yourself, there’s no way you can effectively offer help to someone else.

 Detox and Rehab Options

 Before talking with your loved one/alcoholic, know the options for detox centers and treatment.
 Preferably, know which detox centers the alcoholic’s insurance covers.
 Detox is important as it can be dangerous and potentially life-threatening.
 Find a few addiction recoveries and alcohol treatment centers nearby.
 Do your research.
-Remeber, have a plan.
-This makes it easier on everyone if and when the alcoholic is ready to get the help they need.
+Remember, have a plan.
+Having a plan makes it easier on everyone, if and when the alcoholic is ready to get the help they need.

 There are many websites and resources for finding treatment centers.
-You can search for ones that are right for you.
+You can search for ones that are right for your situation.
 Whether inpatient, outpatient, local, remote, or more resort-like, there are treatment centers for everyone and their needs.

 If and when it is appropriate to hold a full intervention with a professional, the support mentioned above especially comes into play.
 Set up a safe, supportive gathering of loved ones, friends, and a well-experienced interventionist.
 Ideally, all participants of the intervention schedule a meeting time and place.
 This doesn’t have to be at home or at a treatment center, as that could make the alcoholic feel alienated.